 Sales Price – Basis = Capital Gain

-Your basis in the house for the purposes of a sale is generally calculated as its costs plus the value of any enhancements made to it.
-(Examples of enhancements may include replacing the roof, repairing windows, or installing an air conditioning system.)
+Your basis in a house, for example, at the time of sale is generally calculated as its original costs plus the value of any improvements made to it after it was bought.
+Examples of improvements may include replacing the roof, repairing windows, or installing an air conditioning system—but not routine maintenance like painting, landscaping, or minor repairs such as fixing a leaky faucet.

 Factors that affect capital gains tax calculation

-The tax rate for capital gains depends on the following:
+The tax rate for that applies when calculating capital gains depends on the following:

-• The tax filing status of the seller and
+- The tax filing status of the seller/taxpayer and

-• The classification of capital gains, whether short-term (if you held the property for less than a year) or long-term (if you held the property for a year or more).
+- The classification of capital gains, whether short-term (property held for less than a year) or long-term (property held for a year or more).

 Most capital gains on property are long-term, for which the following tax rates apply.